chiligumdev/movile_sms/README.md

 After installing the gem and registering with the movile API, instantiate the Sms class by passing its UserName and AuthenticationToken credentials.

 ```
-  sms =  Movile::SMS.new(username: 'Your User Name', access_token: 'Your Access Token')
+  sms =  SMS.new(username: 'Your User Name', access_token: 'Your Access Token')

 ```